zxcvvvvbanan/zxcvvvvbanan.github.io/post/other/linux/fedora_nvidia.md

 1. Related to Secure Boot.
 Secure Boot is a feature provided by UEFI that ensures only signed bootloaders and kernel moduels are loaded during the boot process.
 To bypass Secure Boot's restrictions, Linux distributions with Secure Boot enabled use MOK (Machine Owner Key) enrollment.
 This allows the user to sign the NVIDIA driver kernel module with their own key and then register that key with the system’s UEFI firmware.
 Once the key is enrolled, the system trusts any kernel modules signed with that key, allowing the NVIDIA module to load without Secure Boot blocking it.
 :::

-## Keep your system up-to-date and install dependencies
+## Keep Your System up-to-date and Install Dependencies

 ```bash
 sudo dnf update